Melissa Conrad Stöppler, MD

 What is the healthy response to stress?

 A key aspect of a healthy adaptational response to stress is the time course.
 Responses must be initiated rapidly, maintained for a proper amount of time, and then turned off to ensure an optimal result.
-An over-response to stress or the failure to shut off a stress response can have negative biological consequences for an individual.
+An over-response to stress or the failure to shut off a stress response can have negative biological and mental-health consequences for an individual.
 Healthy human responses to stress involve three components: